-The Chancellor ad interim concurs in the recommendation of the Deputy Chancellor, the Executive Vice Chancellor for Academic Affairs, the Executive Vice Chancellor for Business Affairs, and the institutional president that the U. T. System Board of Regents amend the Fiscal Year 2019-2024 Capital Improvement Program (CIP) to include the Darrell K Royal - Texas Memorial Stadium - South End Zone Addition and Stadium Maintenance and Renovation project at The University of Texas at Austin as follows:
+The Board amended the Fiscal Year 2019-2024 Capital Improvement Program (CIP) to include the Darrell K Royal - Texas Memorial Stadium - South End Zone Addition and Stadium Maintenance and Renovation project at The University of Texas at Austin as follows:

-- a. approve a total project cost of \$175,000,000 with funding of \$125,000,000 from Gifts and \$50,000,000 from Revenue Financing System (RFS) Bond Proceeds; - b. appropriate funds; and - c. resolve in accordance with Section 5 of the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System that parity debt shall be issued to pay the project's cost, including any costs prior to the issuance of such parity debt; sufficient funds will be available to meet the financial obligations of the U. T. System, including sufficient Pledged Revenues as defined in the Master Resolution to satisfy the Annual Debt Service Requirements of the Financing System, and to meet all financial obligations of the U. T. System Board of Regents relating to the Financing System; and U. T. Austin, which is a "Member" as such term is used in the Master Resolution, possesses the financial capacity to satisfy its direct obligation as defined in the Master Resolution relating to the issuance by the U. T. System Board of Regents of tax-exempt parity debt in the aggregate amount of \$50,000,000.
+- a. approve a total project cost of \$175,000,000 with funding of \$125,000,000 from Gifts and \$50,000,000 from Revenue Financing System (RFS) Bond Proceeds: - b. appropriate funds; and - c. resolve in accordance with Section 5 of the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System that parity debt shall be issued to pay the project's cost, including any costs prior to the issuance of such parity debt; sufficient funds will be available to meet the financial obligations of the U. T. System, including sufficient Pledged Revenues as defined in the Master Resolution to satisfy the Annual Debt Service Requirements of the Financing System, and to meet all financial obligations of the U. T. System Board of Regents relating to the

+Financing System; and U. T. Austin, which is a "Member" as such term is used in the Master Resolution, possesses the financial capacity to satisfy its direct obligation as defined in the Master Resolution relating to the issuance by the U. T. System Board of Regents of tax-exempt parity debt in the aggregate amount of \$50,000,000.